 About the Plumbeous Warbler

-The plumbeous warbler is a species of passerine bird belonging to the family Parulidae, the New World warblers.
-This species is found only in Dominica and Guadeloupe in the Lesser Antilles.
-Its natural habitats are subtropical or tropical dry forest and subtropical or tropical moist lowland forest.
+The plumbeous warbler is a species of passerine bird in the family Parulidae, the New World warblers.
+It is found in Dominica and Guadeloupe in the Lesser Antilles.

 Source: Wikipedia